-This introductory course in World Regional Geography is divided into two parts.
-In the first portion of the class, students become familiar with the basic principles and concepts of physical and cultural geography, which they will employ during the remainder of the semester.
-In the second part of the class, students survey the world on a region-by-region basis, identifying the specific geographic characteristics such as climate, terrain, population, industry and manufacturing, trade, transportation, and agriculture, which give the individual regions their unique identity.
+In this course, students will first become familiar with the basic principles and concepts of physical and cultural geography.
+Students will then employ these basic principles and concepts while surveying the world on a region-by-region basis, identifying the specific geographic characteristics such as climate, terrain, population, industry and manufacturing, trade, transportation, and agriculture, which give the individual regions their unique identity.

 Level I Prereq: Academic Reading and Writing Levels of 6